-- Written by the Caligraphy Club the Caligraphy Club
+- Contributed by the Caligraphy Club the Caligraphy Club

 The UTS Calligraphy Club presented 3rd annual Calligraphy Exhibition on February 26 – March 5, 2006.
 Master Ichiro Hayashi, who has been practicing calligraphy for over 40 years, was the guest of honor.

 Master Hayashi began the Calligraphy Club while a student at UTS and continues to support it as an alumnus.
 He emphasized that calligraphy is not only a way of writing, but an art given as a gift from God to all humankind.
 Over 30 beautiful examples of student calligraphy were on display, headed by True Father's own calligraphy, "Unification Theology" which he presented to UTS many years ago.

 Students and members of the community continue to practice their calligraphy skills every Saturday morning.

 FAIR USE NOTICE: This webpage contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 We make such material available in our efforts to advance understanding of recent trends in faith and culture for the purpose of promoting interfaith understanding.

 We understand this constitutes a 'fair use' of such material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 For more information go to: http://www.law.cornell.edu/uscode/17/107.shtml.
 If you wish to use copyrighted material from this site for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.